oldpocket/ARAIS/README.md

-# SiSIS
+# ARAIS
-SiSIS - SIS is Simple IoT Server
+ARAIS is a Recursive Acronym for an IoT Server